LaunchCodeEducation/linux/content/web-server/nginx/conf/_index.md

 ## Top Level Configuration File

-In addition to the user-defined configuration files their is a top level NGINX configuration file found at: `/etc/nginx/nginx.conf`.
+In addition to the user-defined configuration files there is a top level NGINX configuration file found at: `/etc/nginx/nginx.conf`.

 This file contains high level configurations about NGINX itself, not for creating a new web server definition.
 This course will not cover the top level configuration file.